yhuangy/config-generator/README.md

 - Select columns whose types should be displayed in the autograder output

-Preview the generated configuration and download it as `config.py` for easy integration with your grading pipeline.
+- Preview the generated configuration and download it as `config.py` for integration with the grading pipeline.

-The tool is available [here](https://yhuangy-config-generator-app-app-gs3g9y.streamlit.app/).

 ---